bugfender/rn-bugfender/README.md

 `pod 'React', path: '../node_modules/react-native'`

-If you created your project with the react-native cli from react-native 0.60 your podfile should be already prepared.
-For older versions of react-native you must ensure you override it.
+If you created your project with the react-native cli from React Native 0.60 or newer your podfile should be already prepared.
+For older versions of react-native you must ensure to override it.
 Otherwise, cocoapods will download and install a new version in your iOS folder and you will end up with all the React libraries duplicated.

-*At the end of this document you can find a **[recommended Podfile](#recommended-podfile)** you can use it as an example*.
+*At the end of this document you can find a **[recommended podfile](#recommended-podfile)**.
+You can use it as an example*.

-If you have any problems compiling or executing, try our [Troubleshooting section](#cocoapods-troubleshooting) at the ed of this document.
+If you have any problems compiling or executing, try our [Troubleshooting section](#cocoapods-troubleshooting) at the end of this document.

-## Usage
+## RNBugfender Usage
 ```javascript
 import Bugfender from '@bugfender/rn-bugfender';